Jablonné v Podještědí: Geography

 Jablonné v Podještědí is located about 20 km west of Liberec, on the border with Germany.
-It lies mostly in the Ralsko Uplands, but the northern part of the municipal territory extends into the Lusatian Mountains.
-The highest point is the mountain Hvozd at 749 m above sea level, located on the Czech-German border.
-The Panenský Stream flows through the town.
-There are several ponds in the vicinity of the town.
+It lies mostly in the Ralsko Uplands, only the northern part of the municipal territory extends into the Lusatian Mountains.
+The highest point is the Hvozd mountain at 749 m above sea level, located on the Czech-German border.
+The stream Panenský potok flows through the town.
+There are several fishponds in the vicinity of the town.

 History

 Jablonné v Podještědí was founded by German colonizers in the 12th century.
 Its advantageous location on the trade route from Zittau to Prague helped the development from a village to a town, and for several centuries it became an important place of trade and customs.
 Around 1240, Lemberk Castle was founded by Havel of Markvartice for guarding the trade route.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the Gabel District (later Gabel bei Niemes), one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, head of the Gabel District, one of the 94 Bezirkshauptmannschaften in Bohemia.
 In 1918, it became a part of independent Czechoslovakia.

 In 1938, Jablonné was ceded to Nazi Germany as a result of the Munich Agreement.
-Until 1945, it was administered as a part of the Regierungsbezirk Aussig of Reichsgau Sudetenland.
+Until 1945, it was administered as a part of Reichsgau Sudetenland.
 In May 1945, after the liberation of Czechoslovakia, it returned under Czechoslovak administration.
+The mostly German-speaking population was expelled and the town was resettled with Czechs.

 Demographics

 Transport

-There is a road border crossing Petrovice / Lückendorf with Germany.
+There is the road border crossing Petrovice / Lückendorf with Germany.
+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the town.

+Jablonné v Podještědí is located on the railway line from Liberec to Děčín.

 Sights

+Jablonné v Podještědí is known for the Basilica of Saints Lawrence and Zdislava.
+It is a basilica minor, built at the beginning of the 18th century.
+It is one of the leading buildings of Baroque architecture in Central Europe.
+The dome is 34 m high.
+For its value it is protected as a national cultural monument.

-Jablonné v Podještědí is known for the Lemberk Castle, which is located in the Lvová village.
+The Lemberk Castle, which is located in the Lvová village.
 It is open to the public.